 Executive Committee

-CU ISoc Executive Committee 2024-25
+CU ISoc Executive Committee 2025-26

 Shura (شُورَىٰ) is the Arabic word for mutual consultation.
 It is of such importance in Islam that a chapter of the Quran is named after it: Chapter of the Mutual Consultation (Chapter 42).
 In the 38th verse Allah SWT is describing the believers and mentions that they are those who have their affairs determined by consultation among themselves.

-Following this Quranic advice we are open to any and all suggestions and questions so don’t feel shy to contact us on the emails linked to the role names below, In Shaa Allah (Allah willing).
+Following this Quranic advice we are open to any and all suggestions and questions so don’t feel shy to contact us on the emails linked to the role names below, In Shaa Allah (God willing).
 Hover or tap on each committee member picture for a short description as well!

 If you’re unsure who to contact then please fill in a general contact form on our Contact Us page.